Treatment for PTSD

 2. Avoidance of external reminders (people, places, conversations, activities, objects, situations) that arouse distressing memories, thoughts, or feelings closely associated with the traumatic event(s).

-Negative alterations
+Negative Alterations

 1. Inability to remember an important aspect of the traumatic event(s) (typically due to dissociative amnesia and not to other factors such as head injury, alcohol, or drugs).